 ClassBook.com Online Bookstore

-Our objective is to provide each student with a liberal arts education.
-The school year has two semesters, during which over 200 courses are offered, each worth 1 unit.
-Thirty-six academic units are required for graduation.
-In grades 9 and 10, the minimum course load is five major subjects; in grades 11 and 12, four major subjects.
+The school has two semesters during which over 200 courses are offered each worth 1 unit.
+Thirty-six units are required for graduation.
+In grades 9 and 10, the minimum course load is five academic courses; in grades 11 and 12, four academic courses.

 Advanced Placement Courses

 The Advanced Placement program at Taft is one of the best in the nation--with students here taking a total of 510 exams last year alone.
 Taft offers 30 different AP courses, and every Taft student enrolled in an AP course is required to take the exam.
 Many Taft graduates go to college with advanced standing or academic credit and thus are better able to take advantage of the opportunities available in their postsecondary education.
 The mean AP score for Taft students is 4 out of a possible 5, and nearly 90 percent of graduates take at least one AP Examination during their Taft career.

 When a student’s interests fall outside Taft’s offerings (or if s/he progresses beyond the most challenging course in any discipline), s/he may apply for an independent tutorial (“I.T.”) if a faculty member is willing to join the student in the academic journey.
 An I.T. is a for-credit, assessments-inclusive course designed jointly by teacher and student, and it may run a single semester or all year.
 Taft is also a member of Global Online Academy (GOA), and many students seeking less traditional offerings find attractive options at GOA.

 Recognition of Excellence